rpf13/sportsshooting_drf/README.md

 - As a Developer I can create a new user, which will automatically create a profile for this user, so I can use the features only available for registered users
 - As a Developer I can list all created profiles, so I can use this information for further processing
 - As a Developer I can edit my profile, so I can add further information to my profile
-- As a Developer I can delete my profile and all it's linked content, so my account will be completely erased from the API
+- As a Developer I can delete my profile and all it's linked content, so my account will be completely erased from the API - STRETCH OBJECTIVE

 ### Matches